 8. And here is the output!

-Hopefully this has provided some insights into a practical use of this powerful new action from Encodian.
+Hopefully, this has provided some insights into the practical use of this powerful new action from Encodian.

 If you have any questions or feedback, or if you need help with your Flows, at Encodian we are always happy to help.
 Just drop us an email at firstname.lastname@example.org and one of the team will be in touch.